FilbertKimasa/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my Microverse studying partners and my standup team for helping and encouraging me to do this project
+I would like to thank my Microverse studying partners and my standup team for helping and encouraging me to do this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>